Harold Castro Player Props: Rockies vs. Royals

-On Friday, Harold Castro (coming off going 2-for-4 with an RBI) and the Colorado Rockies play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 8:10 PM ET.
+The Colorado Rockies, including Harold Castro (.282 slugging percentage in past 10 games, including zero homers), battle starting pitcher Brady Singer and the Kansas City Royals at Kauffman Stadium, Sunday at 2:10 PM ET.

-He had two hits (going 2-for-4 with an RBI) in his last game against the Diamondbacks.
+He had a one-hit showing in his previous game (1-for-4) against the Royals.

 Harold Castro Game Info & Props vs. the Royals